-- To reconsider the labelling of the structure of the majors/tracks and themes, achieving more clarity and more coherence in the programme's structure, improving the alignment of Bachelor and Master programmes, and adding to the understanding of the programme by prospective students. - To attract more Dutch students by advertising the programme more intensively at Dutch high schools. - To take steps to raise the number of female students. - To work on the further integration of the professional skills training in the courses. - To ensure all student mentors meeting quality requirements. - To balance the study load in the programme. - To take steps to improve the student success rates, drop-out rates and first year binding study advice rates. - To adjust and to combine the relations with the professional field to be more effective.
+- To reconsider the labelling of the specialisations and tracks, achieving more clarity and more coherence in the programme's structure, improving the alignment of Bachelor and Master programmes, and adding to the understanding of the programme by prospective students. - To take steps to raise the number of female students. - To consider limiting the number of electives. - To continue and strengthen the theses carrousel with the other universities' programmes and to invite the Bachelor programme to extend this carrousel to this programme. - To adjust and to combine the relations with the professional field to be more effective.